 It was so simple and neat, so appealing.

 The real caution here is not gender bias, orchestras, or blind auditions.
 The lesson is the power of narrative.
 A simple appealing narrative will win out over truth.
-Once the truth has been hidden by the simple wrong idea, wrong ideas can linger for a long, long time.
+Once the truth has been hidden by the simple wrong idea, wrong ideas can linger for a long time.

 A sobering example is the study of causes that lead to the stock market crash of 1929.
-The crash started over a several day period.
+The crash started over a several-day period.
 There was a narrative, “now is the time to buy.”
 But the decline persisted into 1932, and it took more than 20 years before valuations returned.
 The causes of the crash are widely agreed on but wrong according to thoughtful analysis.

-Analysis doesn’t kill bad narratives – only alternative narratives do.
+The analysis doesn’t kill bad narratives – only alternative narratives do.
 For the crash of Black Monday, no narrative has yet emerged to debunk the myths, which are still “studied” in economics.

 We’d like to think otherwise.
 We want to believe “in data we trust.”
-We want to we agree with Richard Feynman when he said “It doesn’t matter how beautiful your theory is, it doesn’t matter how smart you are.
-If it doesn’t agree with experiment, it’s wrong.”
+We want to agree with Richard Feynman when he said, “It doesn’t matter how beautiful your theory is, it doesn’t matter how smart you are.
+If it doesn’t agree with the experiment, it’s wrong.”
 While Feynman was right about facts and experiments proving us wrong, Kahneman is also right.
 We are superb at ignoring facts.

 The world is filled with uncertainty.
 Some of it offers possible rewards, and some uncertainty we call “risk.”
-But our brains, and AI are poor at accommodating it.
+But our brains and AI are poor at accommodating it.
 As we’ve pointed out before, some birds are better at uncertainty than we are.

 AI is bad at this for two reasons.
-First the most common forms don’t handle probability very well.
+First, the most common forms don’t handle probability very well.
 Second, the humans who trained the AI may be biased.

-We do need to “stand on the shoulders of giants” as Newton said.
-And, we can’t check everything.
+We do need to “stand on the shoulders of giants,” as Newton said.
+And we can’t check everything.
 But we can ask, what is the track record of this expert?

 Today the authority is not a person; it is data.
 When “authority” is a data set or data science, Judea Pearl, one of the great living experts on mathematics- suggests the TPT test: